zacanger/niddesa/text/generated-translations/cullaniddesa/18-sinhala-amazon.md

 [APZ 83.6] (#apz83 .6) {#apz83 .6 .ref .apz} "Chunya was raised some night
-Whether a reviled tradition comes to the Samples, a certain night's reproach Do you say something in the meantime, from Nirvanasadhara, and all that So.
+Whether a reviled tradition comes to the Samples, a certain night's reproach Do you say something in the meantime, from Nibbanasadhara, and all that So.
 Not from anatomy.
 Therefore, it says that “Chunya, ThatalaThou shalt say, and do so.
 Do it say so.
 Thus The realist is the reality of the reality.
 Therefore, it says that